- Paying for College

 Effects of 529 Plans on Your Financial Aid

 529 accounts may impact your financial aid at private colleges.
-Many private colleges use an aid calculation that asks about all 529 accounts that benefit you, regardless of ownership.
+Many private colleges use an aid calculation that asks about all 529 accounts that benefit a student, regardless of ownership.

 Watch Out for Fees

-Some 529 savings plans have high administration fees that can eat into your earnings.
+Some 529 college savings plans have high administration fees that can eat into your earnings.
 Many plans waive one or more of these fees, or combine them into one "management fee."
+Since these plans are administered by each state individually, it is possible that your state offers only high-cost funds.
+These administrative or management fees are usually charged as a percentage of investment, and will grow as your portfolio grows.

 Financial information contained on the CollegeData website is for general informational purposes only and may not apply to you or your situation.
 You should not act or refrain from acting on the basis of any financial content contained on the CollegeData website without consulting with a financial or tax advisor, or your parents, high school counselors, admissions representatives or other college counseling professionals.
 We disclaim all liability for actions you take or fail to take based on any content on the CollegeData website.